 It even grants provisions for greater parental rights and flexibility:

-`TITLE III--PARENTAL ENGAGEMENT AND LOCAL FLEXIBILITY
+`TITLE III--PARENTAL ENGAGEMENT AND LOCAL FLEXIBILITYThe full bill is available at this link.

 `PART A--PARENTAL ENGAGEMENT